Books with Characters in Their 20s

 Book Summary

-Lucy is a teacher’s aide hoping to adopt her student, seven-year-old Christopher.
+Lucy is a twenty-six-year-old teacher’s aide hoping to adopt her student, seven-year-old Christopher.
 He tragically lost his parents, but she needs to be in a better financial situation for both the actual adoption process to be approved and to take care of Christopher long-term.

 She’s always found comfort in books, especially the Clock Island series by Jack Masterson.
 The author stopped writing and became reclusive years ago, but she still regularly re-reads his work.
 Just when Lucy is about to give up on adopting Christopher, Jack Masterson re-emerges and announces a new book.
 However, it’s not a standard release.
 Four contestants will get to come to the real Clock Island and compete for a chance to win the single copy in existence, which is worth at least six figures.